Chapel Hill-Carrboro City Schools

 - Preparation and launch of the revised Code including orientation sessions for all stakeholders, professional learning for all staff, and induction lessons for all students (Spring, 2020 – Winter, 2021)

 A major feature of this comprehensive process is building a shared commitment and capacity among all district leaders, school leaders, and staff members to embrace a restorative, accountable, and equitable vision of discipline and student support that maximizes efforts to implement a revised Code with integrity and fidelity.

 CHCCS has partnered with Engaging Schools, a national research-based not-for-profit organization, to support this initiative.
 They bring 40 years of experience to their collaborations with school leaders, staff, and families to improve district, school-wide, and classroom practices in ways that have a direct impact on student learning and achievement.

 The district will provide updates on the Code revision process through the Code of Conduct page on the district website.
-For questions or more information, please contact Dr. Charlos S. Banks, Senior Executive Director of Student Services, at email@example.com.
+For questions or more information, please contact Dr. Charlos S. Banks, Chief of School Support and Wellness, at email@example.com.